niczero/mojar/README.md

 # Mojar

-A small booster pack for Mojolicious, written with similar principles to Mojolicious itself.
-A key requirement for all included code is a small filesystem footprint, with minimal dependencies outside of perl core and Mojolicious.
+A small booster pack for Mojolicious.
+The (soft) criteria are
+*   Filesystem footprint kept small.
+*   Number of package dependencies kept low.
+*   XS files avoided where practical.
+*   Non-linux platforms (incl Strawberry Perl) supported where practical.

 ## Features